cheatsnake/botyard/docs/index.md

 ## What does it feel like?

 The concept of bots is not new and is used in many other systems.
 For example, [Telegram](<https://en.wikipedia.org/wiki/Telegram_(software)>) messenger has a whole [API for bots](<https://en.wikipedia.org/wiki/Telegram_(software)#Bots>).
-Or, for example, the popular platform for voice and video calls [Discord](https://en.wikipedia.org/wiki/Discord) also has an advanced chatbot system.
+Or, the popular platform for voice and video calls [Discord](https://en.wikipedia.org/wiki/Discord) also has an advanced [chatbot system](https://en.wikipedia.org/wiki/Discord#Developer_tools_and_bots).

 Of course, it is not correct to say that Botyard can be a direct competitor among such giants, to put it mildly.
-Rather, it is an alternative that is much simpler and more controllable.
+Rather, it is an alternative that is much simpler and completely controlled by you.

 ## What are the main benefits?

 -   **Simplicity**.
 No matter how much it has already been mentioned, but it really is.
 -   **Fast and lightweight**.
 The main part of the platform is written in Go - a fast, compiled and minimalistic programming language.
 -   **Open source**.
 You can view the source code, offer your corrections and suggestions.
-Together we can make the project better.
+Together we can make it better.